proplot-dev/proplot/docs/why.rst

 In matplotlib, colormaps are implemented with the `~matplotlib.colors.LinearSegmentedColormap` class (representing "smooth" color gradations) and the `~matplotlib.colors.ListedColormap` class (representing "categorical" color sets).
-They are generally cumbersome to modify or create from scratch.
+They are somewhat cumbersome to modify or create from scratch.
 Meanwhile, property cycles used for individual plot elements are implemented with the `~cycler.Cycler` class.
 They are easier to modify but they cannot be "registered" by name like colormaps.